luisclaudioc/luisclaudioc/README.md

+<h2 align="left">Hi, I am Luis Costantin.</h2>

+###

-<p align="left">Hi, I am Luis Costantin.
-Born in Brazil, based in Portugal, I am passionate about culture, technology and sports.
+<p align="left">Born in Brazil, based in Portugal, I am passionate about culture, technology and sports.
 I went to engineering school, and later in life found my passion in coding.
 I am on my way to becoming a fullstack JavaScript developer, looking for daily opportunities to learn and improve my skills.</p>

 ###